jgrss/cultionet/README.md

 ### Create the training data

 Training data should consist of two files per grid/year.
-One file is a polygon vector file, stored as a GeoPackage, of the training grid for a region.
-The other is a line or polygon vector file, stored as a GeoPackage, of the training labels for a grid.
+One file is a polygon vector file (stored as a GeoPandas-compatible format like GeoPackage) of the training grid for a region.
+The other is a polygon vector file (stored in the same format) of the training labels for a grid.

 **What is a grid?**
 > A grid defines an area to be labeled.
 For example, a grid could be 1 km x 1 km.
 A grid should be small enough to be combined
 > with other grids in batches in GPU memory.
-Thus, 1 km x 1 km is a good size with, say, Sentinel-2 imagery at 10 m spatial resolution.
+Thus, 1 km x 1 km is a good size with, say, Sentinel-2 imagery at 10 m spatial
+> resolution.

+> **Note:** grids across a study area should all be of equal dimensions

 **What is a training label?**
-> Training labels are polygons or polylines of delineated crops or landscape edges, respectively.
-The training labels will be clipped to
+> Training labels are __polygons__ of delineated crop (i.e., crop fields).
+The training labels will be clipped to the
-> the training grid (described above).
+> training grid (described above).
 Thus, it is important to exhaustively digitize all crop fields within a grid.
-If the
-> labels consist of polylines drawn over edges, an accompanying land cover dataset must be provided (see more in the configuration file below).
-> If the labels consist of polygons, it is expected that a polygon has been digitized for each crop field.

 **Configuration file**
 > The configuration file (`cultionet/scripts/config.yml`) is used to create training datasets.
+This file is only meant
+> to be a template.
+For each project, copy this template and modify it accordingly.

 * image_vis
   * A list of image indices to use for training.